 Remember, this onboarding doesn’t have to take weeks—or even days.
 Some inventory apps, including Sortly, have been designed so intuitively that almost all users pick up on the way it works right away.

-Sortly is a top-rated inventory management app perfect for businesses that are struggling to track spare parts.
+Sortly is a top-rated inventory management app perfect for businesses that need to track spare parts.
 With loads of powerful features, your team will always know exactly how many nuts, bolts, screws, or nails you’ve got in stock, where they are, and how much you paid for them.

 With Sortly, it’s easy to sync or generate barcodes and QR codes, create a robust inventory list with pictures and bills of materials attached, set low stock alerts, calculate inventory minimums, and accurately forecast demand.